-VTE Prophylaxis must be administered the day of or the day after hospital admission or the day of or the day after Surgery End Date for surgeries that start the day of or the day after hospital admission.
+VTE Prophylaxis must be administered the day of or the day after hospital admission (non-ICU setting) or the day of or the day after Surgery End Date for surgeries that start the day of or the day after hospital admission (non-ICU setting).

-- Select the initial prophylaxis that was administered. - Selection of allowable values 1-8 includes any prophylaxis that was initially administered on the same date.
+- Select the initial prophylaxis that was administered in a non-ICU setting. - Selection of allowable values 1-7 includes any prophylaxis that was initially administered on the same date.

-If a patient was admitted on 12/8/20XX and had bilateral GCS applied at 13:00 on 12/08/20XX and LMWH was administered at 22:00 on 12/8/20XX, select "2" and "4."
+If a patient was admitted on 12/8/20xx and had bilateral GCS applied at 13:00 on 12/08/20xx and LMWH was administered at 22:00 on 12/8/20xx, select "2" and "4".